Efficient and Probabilistic Adaptive Voxel Mapping for Accurate Online LiDAR Odometry: Methodology

 which implies

 where,

 That is being said, if the point lies on the candidate plane, its distance $d_i$ should be subject to the distribution in (\ref{eq:distance_sigma}).
-Therefore, we can judge whether the measured distance from a point to a plane falls within $3\sigma$, if so, it is selected to be an effective match.
+Therefore, let the standard deviation of the distribution be $\sigma = \sqrt{\Sigma_{\mathbf w_i}}$, we can examine whether the measured point-to-plane distance falls within $3\sigma$.
+If so, it is selected to be an effective match.
 Besides, if a point matches more than one plane based on the $3\sigma$ criterion, the plane with the highest probability will be matched.
 If no plane passes the $3 \sigma$ test, the point is discarded to remove the possible false matches caused by voxel quantization.